Best Pinpointers for Metal Detecting (2026): Expert Reviews & Comparison

 Garrett ACE series or AT series: The Garrett Pro-Pointer AT or PP2 - both share the same battery type as many Garrett detectors (9V), same brand support infrastructure, and similar ergonomic design language.
 The AT if you ever hunt beach or water; the PP2 for pure dry-land use.

-Any detector, hunting relic sites with heavy iron: Minelab Pro-Find 40 for the FerroCheck feature, or Fisher F-Pulse if you can find one.
+Any detector, hunting relic sites with heavy iron: Nokta AccuPOINT for the FerroCheck feature, or the Fisher F-Pulse.
 At iron-contaminated relic sites, the ability to assess ferrous vs. non-ferrous at the pinpointing stage is more valuable than brand matching.

 Any detector, budget hunting: Garrett Pro-Pointer 2 at ~$110.
 It's not waterproof, but it's proven, affordable, and works exactly as well as the AT on dry land.
 Don't spend $40 extra on waterproofing you won't use.